Make this tropical hot toddy recipe with your favorite whiskey and honey sweetened hibiscus tea in just minutes.

 How to Serve a Hot Toddy with Hibiscus Tea

-Curl up with a mug of tropical spiked tea and enjoy the coziness.
+I hope you'll enjoy this hot toddy recipe with hibiscus tea soon and very soon.
 And sharing is caring, so be sure to pin this flavored toddy recipe for later and follow me over on Pinterest.
 Thanks for reading!

 Hibiscus Hot Toddy